gingerlime/graphite-newrelic/README.md

 ## Why?

 Because it's there.
 New Relic has a very nice charting capabilities.
+(Which is hard to admit, after creating [Giraffe](http://giraffe.kenhub.com/)).
 Unfortunately it's not that easy to work with custom/business-data as Graphite/Statsd.
 The new Plugin options for New Relic make it somehow possible to try to mix those two together.

 ## Usage